jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 method](https://en.wikipedia.org/wiki/Scientific_method), you want your analyses to be readily reproducible.

-### Exercise 8: Create a unique visualization the you feel effective
-communicates your analyses.
+1. Create a unique visualization the you feel effective communicates your analyses.
 Some suggestions:

 * Geographically plot inspection scores on a map of the city.
 * Create plots of how much each individual inspection compares to the